BrianInGermany/oldcardgames/all_collections/_posts/2022-12-18-tapp_tarock.markdown

 ---
 Risk a bid, and trump your way to victory with this classic tarot game.

-Not just for future tellling!
+Not just for fortune telling!
 Tapp Tarock is a fun trick-taking game with the added fascination of the fifth suit, tarot.

 ## The Cards
 ![](/assets/images/tarock.jpg)